polettix/ETOOBUSY/_posts/2020-01-06-path-loop-erasure.md

 loop-free, i.e. where all items are different from one another and, of course, appear in the same "connected" order as the starting *path*.

-By assumption, both the first *vertex* and the last one do not appear anywhere in the "inner" part of the *path*, so they cannot possibly be part of a loop.
+By assumption, both the first *node* and the last one do not appear anywhere in the "inner" part of the *path*, so they cannot possibly be part of a loop.
 This means that `S'` is part of the simplified, loop-free extended *path* and we will thus say that the index of the first item in